-If we have excellent health, all other things are possible.
+When you have excellent health, all other things are possible in your life.
 Below is a quick guide containing some of the most often-asked questions – FAQs – about how to become healthier immediately.

 What if the best year of your life hasn’t happened yet?

 I’m Dane Findley and my message is simple: it’s only in your thriving that you have anything to offer anyone – therefore, the best investment you can ever make is in your own health.

 When you get my free updates you also get instant access to my bonus guide on how to better manage your time, energy, and nutrition.

 - the newsletter is for free-thinking, creative types who’ve decided they want to be even healthier than they are now